cog-isa/htm-rl/log.md

 ## Thoughts and ideas

-- consider using SP between an input an TM
+- consider using SP between an input and TM
   - only states need SP, because actions and reward are just ints (naive encoding is enough)
   - concat them together
   - it will take care of sparsity